darlingmota/Algorithms-and-Data-Structures/README.md

 # Sorting Algorithms Benchmark – Vehicles Dataset

-This project is part of my Algorithms and Data Structures assignment.
+This project is part of my Algorithms and Data Structures assignment at TU Dublin.

 I implemented and compared different sorting algorithms in Python using a real world dataset of vehicles.